Ongoing field Studies

-- Street youth rehabilitation and behavior modification (ongoing).
+- Street youth rehabilitation and behavior modification (completed).
 An experimental attempt to modify time preferences and other behaviors to increase incomes and reduce drug abuse and violence.

 - The Survey of War Affected Youth (SWAY) (completed).
 Exploring the causes and consequences of child soldiering and forced recruitment via a 10-year tracking survey of more than 1,300 youth in Uganda.